vatpac-technology/sops/docs/2607-update/ARL.md

 The **GUDOK N** STAR may be tactically assigned in lieu of the REVKI N STAR by **SWA**, for track shortening or separation.

 #### Sequencing
-Sequencing arrivals from the north into YSWS is a joint responsibility of the subsectors of GAH.
+Sequencing arrivals from the north into YSWS is a joint responsibility of the subsectors of ARL.
 Initial sequencing actions for aircraft from the north should be performed by GAH, with fine tuning and any holding required issued by DEN.

 ### YSTW
 ARL and GAH are responsible for issuing descent.